 Methods

-Data was collected by means of a questionnaire (see Supplementary materials) from 248 participants in the summer of 2017.
+Data was collected by means of a questionnaire (see S1 in supplementary materials) from 248 participants in the summer of 2017.
 Participants were selected opportunistically either by following a link in an online forum (Facebook groups for zoo and aquarium professionals), to obtain participants that worked with animals, or personally at Paignton Zoo Environmental Park (Paignton, UK) and Living Coasts Aquarium (Torquay, UK), for members of the public who had just visited either terrestrial animals in a zoo or aquatic animals in an aquarium.
 Data was collected as participants were leaving the establishments to ensure they had gained appropriate experiences that would set them aside from general members of the public who had not had recent contact with either of these groups.

 The questionnaire was similar in all four cases, however when asking those who worked with animals, the question; ‘which type/s of animal do you own?’ was changed to ‘which type/s of animals do you work with?’.
 The demographics collected (see supplementary materials) allowed us to assign experience of various animals kept professionally into two groups; those who keep aquatic animals and those who do not.
 As some zoos possess aquaria a narrow focus on what the collection was called was avoided.